6 Trends That Will Drive Your E-Commerce Business Forward

-Analyzing data correctly, however, requires the use of various tools and databases along with advanced technical skills.
-Not all businesses can afford these, which leads to missed opportunities.
+However, analyzing data requires the use of various tools and databases along with advanced technical skills.
+Unfortunately, not all businesses can afford these, which leads to missed opportunities.
 It is, therefore, necessary for businesses to have access to comprehensive dashboards and data-integrating business intelligence tools that even non-technical team members can easily use to gain and share insights.

 The right data-driven strategy for creating customer-centric marketing and offerings helps merchants gain insights on:

 - Where to find more customers like them.

 - Which factors are affecting their customer lifetime value.